 Blouse: Like much of what Alice wears (and Bella), this pintuck white blouse was by Joie!
 After eluding collectors for more than a decade, it was finally spotted by @thetwilightcloset.

 Pants: Alice wears “The Angel” bootcut jeans by AG, but really – any grey bootcut jeans will do!

 Shoes: You can’t see them in this photo, but Alice wears the Cruz Pewter Flats by Sam Edelman in this scene – and several more times throughout Twilight!

 Dress: Arguably Alice’s most iconic piece is the Oleada Dress by Diane von Furstenberg.
 It’s instantly recognizable, even to non-Twilight fans, and can still be found on eBay and Poshmark to this day!

-Cardigan: Alice’s black cardigan was never identified and is widely thought to be vintage.
+Cardigan: Alice’s black cardigan is by a Nordstrom brand called Bel Niente, although it’s very rare and has never been seen outside the Twilight auction.
 I found a suitable alternative on eBay by searching “black knit bolero,” and some talented crochet artists have been known to make this by hand.

 Leggings: Literally any cropped black leggings will do.
 Not everything needs to be screen accurate!
 Mine are from Garage Clothing.

 Jewelry: A lot of Alice’s jewelry was never identified.
 In this scene, she wore silver bangles stacked on each arm and silver heart filigree earrings.
 I was able to find alternatives to the earrings on Etsy and my own versions of the bangles at Ardene.